Data Preparation

 After the split is set up, the assistant will ask you which sample type you want to use.
 We provide a set of common sample types such as for image captioning or visual question answering, they are listed below.

-If none of these fits, you may need to set up your own new sample type.
+This will be sufficient in a simple scenario and if none of these fits, you may even create your own new sample type.
 Here are your options:

 You have a new type sample which is rather common but not in our list below